Planning your meals and making a shopping list are two easy ways to reduce your food waste – the less you buy, the less you waste.

 Handy hints:

-- Try to plan a meal that can be used for two nights e.g. a big pot of mince could be spaghetti bolognese one night and shepherd’s pie the next.
+- Try to plan a meal that can be used for two nights e.g. a big pot of ground beef could be spaghetti bolognese one night and shepherd’s pie the next.

 - Plan to have a freezer night every now and then when you use up leftovers and things you have frozen.